SalishSeaCast/docs/results_server/index.rst

     See :ref:`NowcastResults` for details of the configuration and model parameter values changes over time.

 * :file:`/results/SalishSea/nowcast/`
-    Results from the nowcast system daily nowcast runs.
+    Results from the nowcast system daily nowcast runs using NEMO-3.4 between 2014-10-27 and 2016-10-14.

     Earliest daily results directory is :file:`/results/SalishSea/nowcast/27oct14/`.
+    Latest daily results directory is :file:`/results/SalishSea/nowcast/14oct16/`.

+    See :ref:`NowcastResults` for details of the configuration and model parameter values changes over time.

+* :file:`/results/SalishSea/nowcast-blue/`
+    Results from the nowcast system daily nowcast runs using NEMO-3.6 since 2016-10-15.

+    Earliest daily results directory is :file:`/results/SalishSea/nowcast/15oct16/`.

     See :ref:`NowcastResults` for details of the configuration and model parameter values changes over time.